Posted on September 6, 2016 and last updated on November 16, 2024

 • Sights: brook, views, ledgy summit (2,907 ft.)

 There are many ways (all, I think, equally strenuous) to summit the 2,906-foot Speckled Mountain, one of the two biggies, along with Caribou Mountain, in this part of the White Mountains.
 You can start at the parking area for East Royce Mountain on Route 113, and climb 1.9 miles over Spruce Hill, connecting to the Bickford Brook Trail for the final 1.2 miles to the summit.
 Or you can start at the Brickett Historical House, and hike 4.1 miles to the summit along the Bickford Brook Trail, past Bickford Slides (which are nice).
 Or, you can hike up and over Blueberry Mountain, along the Blueberry Ridge Trail (4.2 miles).
-Finally, you can hike up Cold Brook Trail (4.2 miles), Great Brook Trail (5.9 miles), or Miles Notch Trail to Red Rock Trail (8.8 miles).
+Finally, you can hike up Evergreen Link Trail to the upper portion of Cold Brook Trail (3.4 miles), on the southeast side of the mountain.

 Directions: From Route 2 in Gilead, travel south on Rte.
 113 for 10 miles to the parking area on the right, at Brickett Place.
 From the south, travel north on Rte.
 113 for 19 miles from Route 302 in Fryeburg.
 Or you can start at the East Royce Mtn trailhead off Route 113.